Two software engineers. Same role, same experience level, same performance rating. A $25,000 salary gap between them.

 Automate compensation reviews

 Move from manual spreadsheet reviews to streamlined digital processes.
 Give managers real-time access to compensation data and analytics while maintaining security through role-based permissions.
-Use automated alerts to flag potential inequities before they grow into larger issues.
+Automated alerts flag potential inequities before they grow into larger issues.

 Create transparent total rewards visibility